 It is important to recognize that most aviation programs are highly technical in nature and require substantial laboratory coursework.
 Flight and maintenance training is sequential, requiring several consecutive semesters to complete.
 Additionally, because of its technical nature, aviation has limited electives.
 Therefore, in order to graduate in the traditional four years, a student must declare a major as early as possible during his or her academic career.

 It is important to note that required courses vary among different majors.
 Students are advised to carefully evaluate the effect that changing majors might have with respect to future course requirements and the required time to complete the degree.
 When applying for graduation, however, the student must have successfully completed all the requirements for the declared major.

-Students wishing to change from one aviation program to another must obtain approval from the chair of the Department of Aviation.
-Those who entered the two-year aviation program will be admitted to the five-semester or four-year degree programs only if they have maintained a 2.00 (C) grade point average and have completed the two-year certificate program.
+Students wishing to change from one department program to another must obtain approval from the chair of the department.
+Those students who entered the two-year aviation program will be admitted to the five-semester or four-year degree programs only if they have maintained a 2.00 (C) grade point average and have completed the two-year certificate program.

 MINIMUM GRADE POINT AVERAGE

-First semester students who receive a grade of F in any aviation course may be dismissed from the Department of Aviation, regardless of their grade point average.
+First semester students who receive a grade of F in any major course may be dismissed from the Department of Aviation and Transportation Studies, regardless of their grade point average.
 The department requires that all students maintain a minimum 2.00 cumulative grade point average in the major.
-At the conclusion of each semester, each student’s grades are reviewed to assure success in the program.
+At the conclusion of each semester, each studentís grades are reviewed to assure success in the program.
 Students whose grade point average has fallen below the minimum 2.00 (C) in the major will be dropped from the program.
 Those who are dropped may apply for re-admission under the terms of the University re-admission policy.